diogoesnog/MIEI/README.md

 Repository reserved for the contents of Informatics Engineering (Integrated Master's) at University of Minho started in the year 2015.

-**Bachelor + Master in Cryptography and Information Security and Computer Graphics.**
+**Bachelor + Master in Cryptography and Information Security and Computer Graphics**

 **Main Scientific Area:** Computer Engineering
 <br>